natir/blog/content/long-read-misassemblies/index.md

 3) can we find better metrics than just a number of misassemblies?

 If you have no time to read all this long and technical details you can go directly to the [TL;DR](#take-home-message).

+In this post I will talk about quast and not dnAQET, which has just been released, but dnAQET uses the same method (mapping the assembly against the reference) and the same misassembly definition as quast.
+It seems to me that what I am going to say about quast also applies to dnAQET.
+But going to read the dnAQET publication there are lots of super interesting ideas in it.

 ## Dataset, assembly pipeline, analysis pipeline her version and parameter